vscalcione/tetris-clone-c/README.md

 ![cprogramming-logo](https://img.icons8.com/color/96/000000/c-programming.png)

 For the developing of this game, the system require ncurses library.
+This command is equal if you are on Debian, Ubuntu or debian based distro.
 You can install this library with:
 ```bash
 $ sudo apt install libncurses5-dev
 ```